Everything You Need to Know About Vientiane (For Travelers Who Keep Coming Back)

 Getting There

-Q: How do I get to Vientiane?
+Q: How do you get to Vientiane?

 Q: What about the visa?

-E-visa available at laoevisa.gov.la ($50 including processing).
+An e-visa is available at laoevisa.gov.la ($50 including processing).
 ASEAN nationals and some countries get visa-free entry.

 Getting Around